Andrey Borodin: Exile and political asylum in the UK

 In August 2012, Borodin bought Park Place, Britain's most expensive house, near Henley-on-Thames, and paid £140 million ($219 million) for it.

 Speaking to Vedomosti newspaper on 1 March 2013, he said he had been granted political asylum in the UK "a few days ago" after his lawyers submitted a request.
 He also accused Russian Prime Minister Dmitry Medvedev, who was the country's president when the criminal case was launched, of being the "chief initiator of all this persecution and hounding".

-On 13 May 2015, it was reported that a Russian Court had ordered the seizure of Andrei Borodin's Park Place mansion in Henley-on-Thames.
+In May 2016, it was reported that a Russian Court had ordered the seizure of Andrei Borodin's Park Place mansion in Henley-on-Thames.

 Since 2022, Borodin has competed in the British GT Championship and GT Cup Championship with Greystone GT, having previously competed in both the Porsche Sprint Challenge series.